CagedEther/Nustory/README.md

 ## How to augment marketing with AI

-[Summarizing text with AI](AI_for_text_summarization.md) - How to use AI tools to quickly summarize lengthy transcripts. <br>
+[Getting started with prompt design](Prompt_Design.md) - How you can control Generative AI systems using text inputs. <br> [Summarizing text with AI](AI_for_text_summarization.md) - How to use AI tools to quickly summarize lengthy transcripts. <br>
 [Writing with AI](Writing_With_AI.md) - Tips on creating blogs and other external-facing marketing assets with AI.